top of page

 Do I have to be a member of Trinity to have my child baptized at the church?

 Not necessarily.
 Non-members who have a family or historical connection to Trinity have their children baptized here.
-Regardless of where you go to church, however, parents make a solemn vow to raise their baptized child in the faith, which requires church attendance somewhere.
+Also, since we are a neighborhood parish, residents in the neighborhoods surrounding Trinity are welcome to have their children baptized here.
+Regardless of where you go to church, however, parents make a solemn vow to raise their child in the Christian faith, which requires church attendance somewhere.

 What is required of me to be baptized?